Bailey Sanitary Landfill - 5940 Matheson Road

 - The Municipal Recycling Depot at the Bailey Sanitary Landfill also accepts all items recyclable through the Curbside Recycling Program.

-Solid Waste Collection and Disposal Bylaw No. 3602 bans the tipping of various recyclable materials at Bailey Landfill.
+Solid Waste Management Bylaw 2017, No. 4330 bans the tipping of various recyclable materials at Bailey Landfill.
 The intent of this bylaw is to reduce the amount of waste landfilled each year.
 Hazardous wastes are also banned from the Bailey Sanitary Landfill.

 The following materials are banned from the Bailey Sanitary Landfill:

 - special waste as defined by the BC Ministry of Environment